jtarchie/github-pullrequest-resource/README.md

   out pull requests that were created via users that forked from your repo.

 * `only_mergeable`: *Optional*, default false.
 If set to `true`, it will filter out pull requests that are not mergeable.
-A pull request is mergeable if
+A pull request is mergeable if it has no merge conflicts.

-  - It has no merge conflicts.
+* `require_review_approval`: *Optional*, default false.
+If set to `true`, it will filter out pull requests that do not have an Approved review.

-  - The current user has push permissions to the base repository.
+* `require_manual_approval`: *Optional*, default false.
+If set to `true`, it will filter out pull requests, unless there is a comment on the PR containing the string `ci ok`, from a collaborator, repo owner, or organization member.

-  - It has at least one review and has been Approved.
+* `authorship_restriction`: *Optional*, default false.
+If set to `true`, will only return PRs created by someone who is a collaborator, repo owner, or organization member.

 * `label`: *Optional.* If set to a string it will only return pull requests that have been marked with that specific label.
 It is case insensitive.